 MLA style also provides rules for clear and consistent presentation of written material.
 There are rules for:

-The MLA Handbook (9th ed.) is available at the library.
+The MLA Handbook (9th ed.) is available at the library in both the reference and circulating collections.

 ***NEW*** in 9th Edition